August Alsina: Jada Pinkett Smith relationship

 In June 2020, Alsina, a friend of Jada Pinkett Smith's son Jaden, said that he and Pinkett Smith had been involved in an adulterous affair in 2016, when he was 23 years old and she was 44.
 He also claimed that the affair happened with Jada's husband Will Smith's permission.
 A spokesman for Pinkett Smith denied the claims, saying they were "absolutely not true".

 However, on July 10, 2020, in an episode of her talk show Red Table Talk alongside her husband, Pinkett Smith revealed that she did have a romantic relationship with Alsina four and a half years prior, when she and Will were separated.
 She stated she "got into a different kind of entanglement with August."
-Jada and Will denied that Will gave Alsina permission for the relationship, with Jada saying Alsina "would perceive it as permission because we [her and Will] were separated amicably".
+Jada and Will denied that Will gave Alsina permission for the relationship, with Jada saying Alsina "would perceive it as permission because we [she and Will] were separated amicably".
 Pinkett Smith further claimed she wanted to "heal" Alsina, but needed to find healing for herself first.
 She and Will eventually reconciled after she broke things off with Alsina; she says she has not spoken with Alsina since.

 After Jada's use of the word "entanglement" went viral on the Internet, Alsina released a collaboration titled "Entanglements" with rapper Rick Ross on July 19, 2020, in which Alsina sings "You left your man just to fuck with me and break his heart".